 Like many in the hospitality sector, we’re striving to minimise single-use plastic and become a more eco-friendly business wherever we can.
 If we can’t remove single-use plastic entirely, then we have sought to replace virgin plastic with recycled plastic as well as expanding the number of toiletries and cleaning products with bulk refill options.

-We’re also in regular contact with eco-friendly brands like Bio D as they continue to develop new products that clean effectively yet with minimal impact on the environment.
+We’ve introduced Bright Earth, an eco-friendly range of cleaning products and refillable toiletries.
+We are also in regular contact with brands like Bio D as they continue to develop new products that clean effectively yet with minimal impact on the environment.

 One might assume that there’s a price to pay for high standards, but our commitment to our customers means products are affordable and priced competitively.